Jump to content

 Facts: The UPLIFT project

-Less that ten percent of the plastic that is produced in the world every year is being recycled.
-Certain plastics take hundreds of years to degrade in nature and end up as harmful microplastics that can be absorbed in the organism of humans, plants, and animals.
+• Less than ten percent of the plastic that is produced in the world every year is being recycled.
+Certain plastics take hundreds of years to degrade in nature and end up as harmful microplastics that can be absorbed into the organisms of humans, plants, and animals.

-The EU-supported UPLIFT project is a collaboration of 15 international partners with cross-disciplinary competences that cover the whole plastic value chain.
+• The EU-supported UPLIFT project is a collaboration of 15 international partners - coordinated by Aalborg University - with cross-disciplinary competencies that cover the whole plastic value chain.
 Read more about the project here: www.upliftproject.eu

 The sustainability effort works for the following UN global goals